YARC-Official/docs/DMX.md

 [yarg-template-v1.0.ljp](/dmx/yarg-template-v1.0.ljp)

 # Hardware Setup
-A simple example of a harware layout.
+A simple example of a harware layout with 20 channel fixtures.
 There are many options available for the sACN-to-DMX converter and fixtures.
 ![yarg-docs-dmx-diagram.png](/dmx/yarg-docs-dmx-diagram.png)
 A more advanced setup would have a DMX sequencer, either in between the PC and network or as a replacement for the converter.